Juve Stabia Can Dream Big as Victory Over Palermo Sets Up Cremonese Semi-Final Showdown

 Club colours could be seen all across town, Gialloblu flags draped from building to building everywhere.

-Palermo, of course given their history and transfer spend this season, were expected to advance, but Guido Pagliuca’s side produced another surprise in a season full of them.
+Palermo, given their history and transfer spend this season, were expected to advance, but Guido Pagliuca’s side produced another surprise in a season full of them.

 Yet due to the permutations of the play-off, all Juve Stabia required was a draw, after extra time, to make it through to the semi-finals.
 They went one better.

-The Stadio Romeo Menti, a tightly-packed stadium that holds just a shy over 7,500 seats, was vociferous in voice amid a plume of flares and fireworks.
+The Stadio Romeo Menti, a tightly-packed stadium that holds just over 7,500 seats, was vociferous in voice amid a plume of flares and fireworks.

-Once the smoke cleared, the question was could the home side match the energy shown by the sold-out crowd on the pitch.
+Once the smoke cleared, the question was could the home side match the energy shown by the sold-out crowd?

 In the early stages the answer was yes.
 Tackles flew in, but Palermo were unfortunate not to be handed a penalty when Federico Di Francesco was caught from behind.

-Had the game not been in its earliest stages, referee Marco Di Bello might’ve made a different call.
+Had the game not been in its earliest stages, referee Marco Di Bello might have made a different call.
 Luckily for the home fans, Di Bello waved play on.

 The roof nearly came off the Menti when Kevin Piscopo forced a spectacular save from Audero following a corner.
-Leonardo Candellone somehow blasted the rebound over the bar when it was easier to score.
-The anguish from the Stabian’s was palpable.
+Leonardo Candellone somehow blasted the rebound over the bar when it looked easier to score.
+The anguish from the Stabians was palpable.

-Twenty minutes from the end he demonstrated what he was all about.
-Running on to Christian Pierobon’s through ball, Adorante showed remarkable composure to place the ball beyond Audero into the top left-hand corner.
+Then just over 20 minutes from the end he demonstrated what he was all about.
+Running on to Christian Pierobon’s through ball, Adorante showed remarkable composure to place the ball beyond Audero into the top left-hand corner for his 16th goal of the campaign.

-The guttural roar that followed from the Menti no doubt could’ve been heard in Naples.
+The guttural roar that followed from the Menti could have been heard in Naples.

 A chorus of ‘ho visto Adorante’ (I have seen Adorante), an alternate version of the song belted out by Neapolitans about Diego Maradona for decades, reverberated around the ground.

-Adorante is no Maradona, of course, but his goals catapulted Juve Stabia into the play-offs and thanks to his latest, a meeting with Luca D’Angelo’s men now awaits.
+Adorante is no Maradona but his goals catapulted Juve Stabia into the play-offs and thanks to his latest, a meeting with Giovanni Stroppa’s men now awaits.

 All 7,500 people packed inside the ground were enveloped in thick smoke via a flurry of even more flares.
 The atmosphere now reaching fever pitch.

-The home side dealt with the inevitable onslaught from Palermo to see the game out but they were, in truth, poor,.
+The hosts dealt with the inevitable onslaught from Palermo to see the game out but the away side were, in truth, poor.
 Yet that was down to Juve Stabia.

 The club’s future looks remarkably bright, with Brera Holdings, an Italian-Irish investment group with headquarters in Milan and Dublin, lifting their stake in the club from 38 per cent at the end of last year to 52 per cent in March.

 The company had been close to investing in Spezia, but pivoted to southern Italy and clearly see potential in Juve Stabia.
-And it’s easy to see why.
+And it is easy to see why.

-The Menti isn’t the flashiest of stadiums.
-It is, in fact, like most Italian stadia insofar as it’s an aesthetically brutal, with masses of concrete and fencing everywhere, but it’s what’s inside that matters most.
+The Menti is not the flashiest of stadiums.
+It is like most Italian grounds insofar as it’s aesthetically brutal, with masses of concrete and fencing everywhere.
+But it is what’s inside that matters most.

 Juve Stabia were playing Serie C football just 12 months ago.
-Promoted after winning Girone C by 10 points, the club have built on the success of last season, finishing fifth in the regular Serie B campaign to land a chance of promotion.
+Promoted after winning Girone C by 10 points, they have built on the success of last season, finishing fifth in the regular Serie B campaign to land a chance of promotion.

-The club’s books are firmly balanced, with only €5.6m spent on player wages.
+The books are firmly balanced, with only €5.6m spent on player wages.

-In terms of salary-to-points, they’ve outperformed every side in the division.
+In terms of salary-to-points, they have outperformed every side in the division.
 Palermo, by contrast, have the fourth-highest wage bill.

-That’s what most-impressive about the work the unheralded Pagliuca has done this season.
+That is what is most impressive about the work Pagliuca has done this season.

-No matter how their play-off journey ends from here on out, the foundation is set for the club to not just survive, but thrive.
+No matter how their play-off journey ends, the foundation is set for the club to not just survive, but thrive.

 And now, on a glorious Saturday night in Campania, the thought of seeing Juve Stabia play Juventus on the biggest stage is now another step closer.